-NAP: Of course, of course.
+NAP : Of course, of course.
 No one deserves a long and comfortable retirement like Comrade Boxer.
 Hero of battle, hero of labour.

-COW: Really!
-(Surprised) A very mooo-ving speech Comrade President.
+COW : Really!
+A very mooo-ving speech Comrade President.

-NAP: Yes I was moved by my speech too.
+NAP : Yes I was moved by my speech too.
 Even a President has feelings.
 Poor Boxer.

-COW: Then I will help him to the field.
+COW : Then I will help him to the field.

 NAP: No, no no my dear comrade Cow.
 Boxer must go to the vets, he must have the finest medical attention that Animal Farm can buy.
 I will take him personally.

-COW: Comrade President I am moved by your humanity.
+COW : Comrade President I am moved by your humanity.

-BOXER: I don't want to be any trouble, any expense.
+BOXER : I don't want to be any trouble, any expense.

-NAP: You are no trouble.
+NAP : You are no trouble.
 Your health, your inspiration is a vital part of the future of Animal Farm.
 And there will be apples.
 But there will also be a medal.
 Second class but still a medal.
-There.
-Happy?

-COW and BOXER: A medal?
-An honour.
+COW : A medal?

-BOXER: I am - ahh the pain...happy.
+BOXER : It's an honour.
+I am ...happy.

-NAP: Now, oh dear a tear,... (weeps theatrically) now I must go and phone the vet and you Comrade Cow take Boxer to the Cowshed and wait for the van.
+NAP : Now, oh dear a tear,... now we must go.